pervasync/react-native-form-generator2/README.md

 ![react-native-form-generator-keyevents](https://cloud.githubusercontent.com/assets/107390/12499708/edb63838-c07a-11e5-9fe4-87979285ccc0.gif)

 ### Custom Fields
-With react-native-form-generator is extremely easy to create your own custom fields.
+With react-native-form-generator2 is extremely easy to create your own custom fields.
 You just need to know that:
 1. Every field is a react component
 2. Evey field will receive 3 props from the Form object: